Yuvalmaster/Yuvalmaster/README.md

 ### Deep & Machine Learning Projects
 During my academic journey, I have undertaken several deep learning and machine learning projects, including:

 - Created and trained PyTorch neural network models, such as Transformer for NLP and CNN for image classification.
-These projects showcase my expertise in deep learning and hands-on implementation.
+These projects showcase my knowledge in deep learning and hands-on implementation.
 - Developed continuous monitoring systems involving data collection, sampling, filtering, feature extraction, feature selection, and classification.
 Notable projects in this domain include hand gesture prediction using gyroscope and accelerometer data from a wearable device and an activity prediction system utilizing data from multiple sensors of smartphones.

 ### Audible-Feedback Accessibility Device for Visually Impaired
-I have designed and developed a device that converts visual feedback to auditory feedback for home appliances, enabling visually impaired individuals to receive real-time program updates.
-This project involved the use of Arduino and demonstrated my ability to apply technical knowledge in developing innovative solutions.
+Designed and developed a device that converts visual feedback to auditory feedback for home appliances, enabling visually impaired individuals to receive real-time program updates.
+Project included Arduino & C++ programming, 3D printing, design, and assembly of electrical circuits & sensors.

 ## Hobbies
-Guitars, Music, Gaming, Traveling, Trekking
+Guitars 🎸, Music 🎵, Gaming 🎮, Traveling 🌍✈🧭, Trekking 🥾🧗🏔️🏕️

 ## Location
 Tel Aviv, Israel